revzin/cv22/README.md

 The controller uses data from two pressure sensors and two overlapping position sensors to determine the required force to move the axis into a set position.

 The inner force loop adjusts the proportional valve to keep the force at setpoint.
 The outer position loop adjusts the force setpoint to keep the axis position at setpoint.
+PID scheduling is used: gains are selected based on what direction the axis must go (plant and stiction parameters are significantly different depending on if we're going up or down).

 To compensate for high stiction a 'stuck' state detector was designed that adds a 'knocker' signal to the force setpoint, as if attempting to 'knock' the stuck axis with a small hammer.